 Glass pots work best for creating this recipe.

-1 cup of dried rosemary leaves (not stalks or other part of the rosemary) Use more or less rosemary according to personal tastes.1 tablespoon of borax (from the health food store)
+One cup of dried rosemary leaves (not stalks or other parts of the rosemary).
+Use more or less rosemary according to personal tastes.1 tablespoon of borax (from the health food store)

-I like to play with these types of recipes in the bathtub because it makes them so less messy.
-Also, rosemary is good for your skin so if it drinks into your bath water...no big deal.
+I like to play with these types of recipes in the bathtub because it makes them so much less messy.
+Also, rosemary is good for your skin, so if it drips into your bath water...no big deal.

-The rosemary mixture can also be used an all over final rinse.
-Use a plastic bowl to catch the liquid as it falls so you can rinse several times.
+The rosemary mixture can also be used as an all-over final rinse.
+Use a plastic bowl to catch the liquid as it falls so you can rinse it several times.